 Special Law Enforcement

 Many border states step up law enforcement over long weekends such as these.
 Police in New York, Ontario, and Quebec will coordinate an extensive traffic enforcement initiative called “Safety Without Borders” all around the U.S. / Canada border.
 They will be focusing on violations such as speeding, cell phone use, texting, impaired driving, and failure to wear safety restraints.
-In 2011, more than 1,100 tickets were issued during a single day.
+In prior years, this enforcement program has issued more than 1,100 tickets in a single day.
 There will be special attention around the New York ports in Buffalo, Niagara Falls, Thousand Islands, and Blackpool / Champlain.
 Commercial vehicles will also be subject to heightened inspection activity to ensure they are in proper working order.

 Ferry services also experience heavier traffic during the Easter holidays.
 Washington BC Ferries have traditionally been busy on Good Friday, with delays reported throughout the day.
 You should consider making advance reservations, or plan to show up about an hour before departure time.
 Foot passengers should be at the terminal about 40 minutes ahead of departure.